 You meet with a client directly - or perhaps with someone very senior at the agency.
 They express strong interest in "working together" and perhaps are even "very excited" by what you've had to say.
 In fact, they're even going to recommend you go and see someone in the buying group.
 (Let's call him "Steve.")
 Maybe they'll even send you on your way with an email referral or introduction.

 Many of us would be delighted by such an outcome - at least initially.
 But 95 times out of 100 you either don't get the Steve meeting scheduled or, if you do, Steve has zero alignment or concern for the idea you're there to discuss.
-What felt like positive progress toward a sales was actually a deft bit of redirection.
+What felt like positive progress toward a sale was actually a deft bit of redirection.

 The client chose not to stay engaged in the deal.
 He chose not keep his hand in.
 Why?
 No sense of urgency was created.
 So what would create that much needed sense of urgency?